 Like any smoothie, this recipe is endlessly versatile.
 Here are some variations to try:

-- Gorilla Green Smoothie – This green smoothie variation (and other 5 other healthy smoothie recipes) are in my Wellness Mama Cookbook.
+- Gorilla Green Smoothie – This green smoothie variation (and 5 other healthy smoothie recipes) are in my Wellness Mama Cookbook.

 - More Protein – Add a protein powder or collagen powder.

 - Up the Healthy Fats – Want to add more healthy fats?
 This is especially helpful for satiating kids who are always hungry.
-Use coconut milk for the base instead of water and add a couple tablespoons of coconut oil.
+Use coconut milk for the base instead of water and add a couple Tablespoons of coconut oil.